MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

 7. Perform some smoothing using a running average
     A good way to implement smoothing is to use the rolling mean or median in postprocessing to smooth the x and y coordinates.
 Click on the postprocessing tab and select mean twice from the drop down.
 Set the column_name to "x" and "y" for each method respectively.
 Set the output_column to "x_mean" and "y_mean".
+The number of frames used to calculate the average ("span") is currently 5.
+To make the selection active we must check the checkbox on the postprocess tab.
 Now in the annotation section set the "xdata_column" and "ydata_column" to "x_mean" and "y_mean".
     A rolling mean (like many postprocessing methods) relies on the information from other frames.
 We can only do this therefore if we have either already run
     "Process" or alternatively we could have used "Process Part" which does not run the postprocess or annotate sections.
     To indicate that we want to interact with this processed data we now select the "Use part processed" toggle button on the toolbar.